 Here are some tips to help you manage your wedding debt:

 1. Create a budget and stick to it: This is the first step when planning a wedding.
 Consider what your non-negotiables are and work from there.
-Stick to the budget you set for your non-negotiables, and for the rest, be flexible and open to alternatives.

-2. Start saving early: This is probably the best tip.
 As soon as you get engaged, start saving for the wedding day.
 Make sure you have enough cash to pay for your venue, catering, dress, and all other costs.
 Also, don’t forget about the honeymoon!

 3. Shop around for prices: It’s always a good idea to shop around and see what each company or service provider is charging for the same (or similar) products or services.
-You can even ask friends and family members to share their experiences with particular companies.

 4. Negotiate prices: If you’re dealing with multiple vendors, you can try negotiating prices.
 You’ll be surprised at how much money you could save when you lower the cost (within reason).

-5. Track.
+6. Track.
 There are wedding websites that help you look at a clear breakdown of your current spending.

 It is essential to know that when negotiating when you haggle too much, even if it seems like the price got lower, the wedding vendor will still make some changes that might not be that obvious to you and might lower the quality a little bit.
-Find the vendor with the best value and not just the lowest price.

 You can manage it

 There isn’t a right or wrong way how to pay for your wedding.
-You choose what is suitable for you and your circumstance.
+You choose what is suitable for you and your circumstances.
 If you’d like to consider a long engagement to come up with the cash first, you can do that as well.
 Perhaps consider an intimate wedding to save you more money.

 You and your partner are the only ones who know what will work for you best.
 Of course, money matters.
 But it is also essential to consider the stress that a decision might bring.